blindnet-io/product-management/refs/high-level-conceptualization/README.md

 - **control** (gain transparency and impose actions over data to the data consumers by the data subject)

 However, there must be a separation between the two allowing a developer to use [blindnet devkit](../lexicon/RFC-Lexicon-2.md#blindnet-devkit) only for one of these two purposes, and use an alternative solution for the other.
 E.g., a developer can use a non-encrypted web form to capture data, manage his own access to it, and still use blindnet devkit for managing Consent, and [Privacy Requests](../lexicon/RFC-Lexicon-2.md#privacy-request).
-Composition of the components of the system is inspired by the bridge design pattern.
+Composition of the components of blindnet devkit is inspired by the bridge design pattern.
 See [Bridge Pattern, Gang of Four](https://refactoring.guru/design-patterns/bridge).